-Lowe’s home improvement stores do not accept EBT, customer service representatives said.
+Lowe’s does not accept EBT, customer service representatives said.
 While Lowe’s sells a small number of SNAP-approved items at its on-site garden centers, such as seeds and plants, it does not accept EBT cards or SNAP benefits.

 We confirmed this information with a corporate representative for Lowe’s as well as with associates from Lowe’s stores in multiple states.

-Note: Lowes Foods, the North Carolina-based supermarket, does accept EBT.
+Note: The similarly-named Lowes Foods, the North Carolina-based supermarket, does accept EBT.

 SNAP Retailer Eligibility

-EBT cards function like debit cards, except they can only be used to purchase a specific list of items from approved retailers.
+EBT cards function like debit cards, except you can only use them to purchase a specific list of items from approved retailers.
 Retailers are only eligible to accept EBT cards if their inventory or annual sales include a certain amount of staple foods, including fruits, vegetables, dairy products, meats, bread, or cereals.